 Police search Mexico location for clues to the 1986 disappearance of Kimberly Moreau

-Maine State Police detectives, acting on a tip, searched in an area behind Jimmies, a popular ice cream stand just off Route 2.
-Bystanders said it appeared police focused on a pair of rusted out Volkswagen Beetles that have been in that location for years.
+Maine State Police detectives, acting on a tip, searched an area behind Jimmies, a popular ice cream stand just off Route 2.
+Bystanders said it appeared police focused on a pair of rusted-out Volkswagen Beetles that have been in that location for years.
 That spot, locals said, has been a dumping ground for decades.

 On May 10, 1986, Moreau told family members she was going for a ride and that she would be back in an hour.
 She left her purse and car behind but did not say if she would be with others.
 The 17-year-old never returned.